ottenwbe/bosh-install/README.md

 __NOTE: This tutorial and all scripts are still WIP!__

-This guide explains how you can setup a bosh environment on AWS with terraform.
+In this guide I explain how you can setup a bosh environment on AWS with terraform.
 For those interested in deploying bosh manually, I provide an additional guide (see [Manual Deployment](MANUAL.md)).

-## NOTE ##
+## A Word of Caution ##

 Before you follow this guide you should be aware that you will create real resources on AWS.
-In particular, the guide requires more resources than included in Amazon's free tier.
+In particular, the guide requires that you deploy more resources than included in Amazon's free tier, i.e., two t2.small and one m3.xlarge instance.
-Obviously, I will not provide compensation for any of the costs for the resources.
+Obviously, I will not provide compensation for any costs.

 ## Dependencies ##